cs107-theteapeople/cs107-FinalProject/docs/milestone1.md

 ## Software Organization
 #### Summary

-For our code structure, we follow the recommendations from the blog post by Jp Calderone found at https://jcalderone.livejournal.com/39794.html to structure a python project.
+For our code structure, we follow the recommendations from the blog post by Jp Calderone[3] to structure a python project.
 He recommends not using a ‘src’ directory, and placing tests within each module along with an appropriate __init__.py file.
 Similarly, we also follow the second recommendations provided by https://docs.pytest.org/en/stable/goodpractices.html to place the tests within each module (in a ‘test’ subdirectory).
 This structure is useful if we have a direct relation between tests and application modules and want to distribute them along with your application.

 Our project directory structure will be of the following form: